ergoplatform/ergodocs/docs/dev/stack/appkit.md

 ### Conclusions

 And with all of that said and done, we see just how easy it is to use Appkit to develop Ergo Applications.
-Appkit relies on the same exact core libraries which were used in implementing the Ergo consensus protocol.
+Appkit relies on the same core libraries which were used in implementing the Ergo consensus protocol.
 These libraries include the ErgoScript compiler, cryptography, byte code interpreter, data serialises and the other core components.
-Using GraalVM, we are able to reuse these tried and tested components in different application contexts without any modification or rewriting them ourselves.
+Using GraalVM, we can reuse these tried and tested components in different application contexts without any modification or rewriting them ourselves.

 No matter if you are using Java, JavaScript, Python or Ruby, you can take advantage of Appkit with GraalVM to drastically simplify the process of interacting with the Ergo blockchain while creating native-running (d)Apps.